MircoDeAndreis/25-26/README.md

 This Repository contains the course material.
 > [!IMPORTANT]
-> As preliminary step, update your local copy with `git pull`.
+> As a preliminary step, update your local copy with `git pull`.
 > The course material is constantly updated.
 Important updates are notified in the announcements section of the Moodle site of the course.

 # Week 1